bgibers/mvp-exchange/README.md

-# 🏗 scaffold-eth | 🏰 BuidlGuidl
+# 🏗 Completed challenge by yours truley

-## 🚩 Challenge 3: Minimum Viable Exchange moved to [challenges](https://github.com/scaffold-eth/scaffold-eth-challenges) repo
+## 🚩 Challenge 3: Minimum Viable Exchange
+Create a simple exchange that can handle buying and selling of tokens